ldirocco/ldirocco.github.io/_pages/about.md

 As a **research visitor** with the *Genome Data Science Group* at **Bielefeld University**, I gained hands-on experience in applying **machine learning and deep learning techniques** to model and analyze DNA sequences.

 My current research interests include:
+- HPC for Computational Genomics and Bioinformatics
-- Machine learning and deep learning for omics data
+- Machine learning and deep learning for Omics Data
-- Scalable algorithms for genomics
-- High-performance and distributed computing
-- Precision medicine and data-driven biomedical research
+- Data-driven Methodologies for Health Informatics and Precision Medicine

 An overview of my ongoing research activities is available on the dedicated [Projects](/al-folio/projects/) page.